Debiased calibration estimation using generalized entropy in survey sampling

 Following \cite{gneiting2007strictly}, we consider a generalized entropy that is strictly convex.
 Condition \ref{a1} implies that the solution to the optimization problem \eqref{prob} is unique when it exists.
 It also indicates that $f(\cdot) = g^{-1}(\cdot)$ is differentiable \citep{deville1992}.
-Condition \ref{a2} controls the behavior of the first-order inclusion probability \citep[Chapter~2.2]{fuller2009sampling}.
-This condition avoids {extremely large weights which may cause instability in estimation} and prevents the random sample $A$ from being concentrated on a few units in the population.
+Condition \ref{a2} avoids {extremely large weights which may cause instability in estimation} and prevents the random sample $A$ from being concentrated on a few units in the population.
 Condition \ref{a3} ensures that the mutual dependence of the two sampling units is not too strong, which is satisfied under many classical survey designs \citep{robinson1983asymptotic, breidt2000local}.
 We also assume that the population has a finite average fourth moment, and the covariates $\bm z$'s are asymptotically of full rank in Condition \ref{a4}.
 Note from (\ref{fwgt}) that $f^\prime(\bm \lambda_0^\T \bm z_i) = 1 / g^\prime(d_i^*)$ and $\bm \Gamma(\bm \lambda_0) = \underset{N \to \infty}{\lim} \sum_{i \in U} \{ g^\prime(d_i^*) \}^{-1} \bm z_i {\bm z_i}^{\T} / N$, which is finite from Conditions \ref{a1} and \ref{a2} and the existence of $\bm \Sigma_{\bm z}$.
 Condition \ref{a4} further assumes that $\bm \Gamma(\bm \lambda)$ is finite in a neighborhood of $\bm \lambda_0$.